git-sumana/AdvJava/README.md

 6. Multiple Interfaces and using extends and implements (MultipleInterfaces.java)
 7. Working more on Interfaces (MoreOnInterfaces.java)
 8. Introduction to Enumeration / enum (EnumEx.java)
+9. Enum with if cases/ switch case (eSwitch.java)